Determine if the records you are seeking are within the Department of State

 Types of personal records maintained by the U.S. Department of State:

-For a complete list of the Department’s records collections systems, go to the Privacy Impact Assessments (PIA) and the Systems of Records Notices (SORN) pages.
+For a complete list of the Department’s records collections systems, go to the Impact Assessments (PIA) and the System of Records Notices (SORN) pages.

 For more information on the temporary and permanent records maintained by the Department of State, go to Records Disposition Schedules.